Tajik–Afghan Friendship Bridge

 The Tajikistan–Afghanistan Friendship Bridge (Мост дружбы) connects the two banks of Darvaz region across the Panj River (further downstream known as Amu Darya) separating Tajikistan and Afghanistan, at the town of Qal'ai Khumb.
 It was opened on 6 July 2004.

 Overview

-Inaugurated by Tajikistan's President Emomali Rahmon, Afghanistan's Vice-President Nematullah Shahrani and Imam Aga Khan in July, 2004, the bridge was built at a cost of USD $500,000 by the Aga Khan Development Network (AKDN) with collaborative support from the governments of the United States and Norway.
+Inaugurated by Tajikistan's President Emomali Rahmon, Afghanistan's Vice-President Nematullah Shahrani and Imam Aga Khan in July, 2004, the bridge was built at a cost of US$500,000 by the Aga Khan Development Network (AKDN) with collaborative support from the governments of the United States and Norway.

-It was the second in a series of bridges being built between Tajikistan and Afghanistan by the AKDN along the Panj River.
+It was the second of a series of bridges being built by the AKDN along the Panj River between Tajikistan and Afghanistan.
 (The Amu Darya begins at the junction of the Panj and Vakhsh rivers.)

-The 135-metre long suspension bridge has a single-track 3.5 meters wide and a carrying capacity of 25 metric tonnes.
+The 135-metre-long suspension bridge has a single track 3.5 metres wide and a carrying capacity of 25 metric tonnes.
 It carries both commercial and passenger traffic and represents a permanent overland link between the two countries.